ShindeShwetaK/DW_LAB1/README.md

    - Utilized statistical models to forecast stock prices based on historical data.
    - Evaluated the accuracy of the forecasts to ensure reliability.

-6.**Volumn Trend**
+6. **Volumn Trend**
-  -- Created new table with lag and difference columns to facilitate time series analysis.
+  -  Created new table with lag and difference columns to facilitate time series analysis.

 7. **Results**
    - Summarized the results of the forecasting model and provided insights based on the analysis.